vierstralab/hotspot3/README.md

 hotspot3 is optimized for scalability on large datasets with chromosome-level parallelism and optional reuse of intermediate results.

-⚠️ hotspot3 has been primarily tested on datasets with 10 million or more tags.
+⚠️ hotspot3 has been primarily tested on the datasets with 10 million or more tags.
 Lower coverage may work, but the results could be less stable.

 ## Table of contents